 Carnations: White carnations are appropriate for a funeral display, as they represent both innocence and love.
 Red carnations are another popular option, as they are symbolic of admiration, as are pink carnations, which represent remembrance.

 Gladioli: This majestic, tall species of flower is a good option to place in a funeral arrangement, as they convey feelings of character, strength, sincerity and moral integrity.

 Chrysanthemums: These flowers are generally used for funeral arrangements in European cultures only.
 They are sometimes used in the United States as a way of cheerfully honoring an individual who lived a full and happy life.

 Orchids: Both white and pink orchids are used to honor those who have passed away.
 They are symbolic of eternal love and as such, are reserved for close family and friends.
 When choosing orchids, opt for Phalaenopsis and dendrobium orchids.

 Funeral flowers dad

 Funeral flowers for dad can be tailored to the individual.
 With this in mind, you may wish to choose an arrangement that has a theme.
 For example, if he was a huge football fan, you can opt for an arrangement that is fashioned using the team colors or an arrangement shaped like a football.

 Funeral flowers for men

-When choosing funeral flowers for men, a more masculine design is appropriate.
-Bolder variants and darker or neutral colours are both popular options, such as red, purple, yellow, dark blue, orange and white.
+When choosing funeral flowers for men, more masculine design is appropriate.
+Bolder variants and darker or neutral colors are both popular options, such as red, purple, yellow, dark blue, orange and white.
 It’s also a good idea to opt for an arrangement that is either traditional or conservative in style.
 The season will play a big part when it comes to choosing blooms, as not all flowers are available or in season at the same time.
 For example, fresh flowers such as lilies tend to be readily available in the cooler autumn months, while richer hued options are available in the winter months.
 You can even add the likes of rich green foliage and red berries to the mix.
 In the summer months, opt for gladiolas, carnations, irises or daffodils.

 Funeral flowers grandad